denten-books/plain-text/2-chapter.md

 typewriter, and the calculator.
 In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
-Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as a universal "*a*-machine."
+Where all previous calculators are special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as a universal "*a*-machine."
 In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its